-A 5.3-liter and six-speed automatic are plenty for a Tahoe, and the six-speed lets the engine use its four-cylinder mode a bit more than before; it takes fuel to make power and move the Tahoe down the road, regardless of the number of cylinders being used.
-You can't tell the difference between the 310 and 320-hp versions of the 5.3 but the aluminum-block does take a few pounds off the front end.
+The 5.3-liter V8 and its 6-speed automatic are plenty for the Tahoe, and the 6-speed lets the engine use its four-cylinder mode to best advantage; it takes fuel to make power and move the Tahoe down the road, regardless of the number of cylinders being used.

-The transmission will make the right gear decisions with less reluctance to downshift than the old four-speed auto, and it has a tow-/haul mode for use pulling a substantial trailer.
+The transmission will make the right gear decisions, and it has a tow-/haul mode for use pulling a substantial trailer.
 It also offers a manual mode via a shift button on the stalk but you must first move the lever to the M position.
 Engaging tow/haul mode changes the one-touch lane-change signal from three blinks to six, a useful feature.

-Maximum tow capacity is listed at 8400 pounds (8200 on 2WD) but that's assuming you go alone in an empty truck.
-If you plan on bringing friends, gear and any trailer more than 6500 pounds, we recommend checking into a Suburban.
+Maximum tow capacity is listed at 8,500 pounds, but that's assuming you go alone in an empty truck.
+If you plan on bringing friends, gear and any trailer more than 6,500 pounds, we recommend checking into a Suburban.

 It sounds oxymoronic but driving the Tahoe Hybrid is both different and the same.
 You don't do anything different to drive it, and the gas-electric drive system controls everything automatically.
 Turning the key always switches it on but doesn't always start the gas engine like you're used to; that happens more often at temperature extremes and ours more when we chose Reverse than when we went to Drive.

 At very low speeds in the Hybrid propulsion is by electric power only, and you have to watch for people walking out in front of you in parking lots since there is only tire noise.
-The system will do 30 mph on electric alone in ideal circumstances but in most cases the gas engine is on by 10 mph.
-It usually shuts off the gas engine when the vehicle is stationary and the majority of time your foot is on the gas pedal it is a combination of the gas engine and electric motors powering you.
+The system will do 30 mph on electric power alone in ideal circumstances but in most cases the gas engine is on by 10 mph.
+The system usually shuts off the gas engine when the vehicle is stationary and the majority of the time your foot is on the accelerator pedal it is a combination of the gas engine and electric motors powering you.

-If you step on the gas hard as you might to get across a busy street there is a moment, some fraction of a second, before the gas engine starts and the system delivers its full 367 lb-ft of torque, so you should try that in the open a couple of times to know exactly how the truck will respond.
-There's enough power to get the Hybrid (and a 4000-6000 pound trailer) going easily, though it may sound odd at first as the gas engine goes to a certain rpm and stays there while the truck catches up with it.
+If you step on the pedal hard as you might to get across a busy street there is a moment, some fraction of a second, before the gas engine starts and the system delivers its full 367 pound-feet of torque, so you should try that in the open a couple of times to know exactly how the truck will respond.
+There's enough power to get the Hybrid (and a 4,000-6,000 pound trailer) going easily, though it may sound odd at first as the gas engine goes to a certain rpm and stays there while the truck catches up with it.

-The hybrid system uses an Atkinson-cycle 6-liter V8 engine and dual electric motor/generators inside a transmission with four conventional gears because in certain high-load conditions those are the most efficient; the 300-volt battery pack is beneath the second-row seat so it uses no cargo space.
+The Hybrid system uses an Atkinson-cycle 6.0-liter V8 engine and dual electric motor/generators inside a transmission with four conventional gears because in certain high-load conditions those are the most efficient; the 300-volt battery pack is beneath the second-row seat so it uses no cargo space.

-Although the nav-screen display shows the battery being charged when your foot's off the gas, the economy gauge does swing to the charge side until the brake pedal is pressed, and it doesn't go far right until the pedal is pressed hard.
+Although the nav-screen display shows the battery being charged when your foot is off the accelerator pedal, the Economy gauge does swing to the charge side until the brake pedal is pressed, and it doesn't go far right until the pedal is pressed hard.
 This makes the brake pedal a bit touchy in maneuvering and makes most drivers stop with more lurch because energy being recaptured for charging decreases with speed so the brakes have to take over.
 This is typical behavior of hybrids and practice will eventually smooth things but it's difficult to match a non-hybrid Tahoe for braking smoothness.

 We don't think the standard Tahoe's 250-pound weight advantage over the Hybrid made the difference there, but it probably played some part in the Hybrid feeling a bit more ponderous than the standard Tahoe.
-The Hybrid's low rolling resistance tires didn't handle any less competently than other same-size all-purpose tires, although they feel like 20s on some sharp, small impacts (like lane-divider Bots dots) and we suspect they run higher pressure than the standard Tahoe.
-The hybrid uses a 42-volt motor to drive the steering pump and while steering feel is as good as regular Tahoe we like that this keeps up better in repeated maneuvering like trail rides or backing a trailer and that the Hybrid's engine compartment is very clean and uncluttered.
+The Hybrid's low rolling resistance tires didn't handle any less competently than other same-size all-purpose tires, although they feel like 20-inchers on some sharp, small impacts (like lane-divider dots) and we suspect they run higher pressure than the standard Tahoe.
+The Hybrid uses a 42-volt motor to drive the steering pump and while steering feel is as good as a regular Tahoe we like that this keeps up better in repeated maneuvering, like trail rides or backing a trailer, and that the Hybrid's engine compartment is very clean and uncluttered.

-On level urban highways our 4WD Hybrid's trip computer showed 20.3 mpg, around town without any gridlock or jams, it showed 16.5, and in a mixed, relaxed drive it recorded 19.8 mpg (the gas pump and GPS backed up these numbers).
-When we drove a similarly-lux non-hybrid 5.3-liter with the six-speed automatic in the same places, conditions, speeds and times, it bettered the Hybrid on the highway at 21.2 mpg, did 13.3 around town and the mixed route at 17.7.
+On level urban highways our 4WD Hybrid's trip computer showed 20.3 mpg; around town without any gridlock or jams, it showed 16.5; and in a mixed, relaxed drive it recorded 19.8 mpg (the gas pump and GPS backed up these numbers).
+When we drove a similarly-equipped non-hybrid 5.3-liter with the 6-speed automatic in the same places, conditions, speeds and times, it bettered the Hybrid on the highway at 21.2 mpg, did 13.3 around town and the mixed route at 17.7.

 Since our nearest E85 station needs most of a fuel tank to make a round trip to we did not have an opportunity to test on E85.
 We've found no reason to doubt the 25-percent decrease in mileage reflected in EPA figures and expect performance to be at least as good as the gasoline engines.

-The Chevy Tahoe offers cargo space, passenger accommodations, and towing capacity.
+The Chevrolet Tahoe offers cargo space, passenger accommodations, and towing capacity.
 It's a full-size truck and handles like one, offers the versatility of real low-range four-wheel drive, while delivering a good ride and a pleasant interior.
-The Hybrid model gets decent mileage in the city and the XFE is a better highway-cruiser value.
+The Hybrid model gets decent mileage in the city and the standard version is a better highway-cruiser value.

 NewCarTestDrive.com correspondent G.R.
 Whale reported from Los Angeles, with Kirk Bell in Chicago and Larry Edsall in Phoenix.